 Of course, it’s not nearly enough to simply be one’s own boss.
-You want - you frankly need - to both be your own boss and make money at the same time.
+You want, and frankly need, to be both your own boss and make money at the same time.
 That cannot happen if you do not focus on your work.
 This article will show you how to do that, even when you are not in the mood to work.

 In fact, most people have that same potential!
 They simply need to apply themselves, and I apply myself by first applying tricks that put me into motion.